keep-network/website/src/pages/team.md

   name: " "
   title: BUIDLing Bridges
   body: Below you'll find the folks building tBTCv2 on Threshold, the first
     decentralized bridge from Bitcoin to Ethereum.
-The Keep team is an active contributor to Threshold.
+Threshold Network is the network merger between Keep and NuCypher.
-  image: /images/feature-tbtc1.svg
+  image: ""
 team_section:
   title: Keep Team
   hp: